 $ bk -r diffs

-: Once you've decided that you like the changes you've made to a file and saved from the editor, you can check it in
+: Once you've decided that you like the changes you've made to a file, you can check it in

 , which will update the corresponding sfile in the